ClementBobin/obsidian/administra/Brainstorming.md

 Brainstorming can take various forms depending on the setting and goals:

+> [!warning] Depending on the type of brainstorming, it may require specific tools or environments to be effective.

 - **Traditional Brainstorming**: In a group setting, participants verbally share their ideas while a facilitator writes them down for future reference.

 - **Mind Mapping**: Participants create visual diagrams representing ideas and their relationships, helping to explore concepts in a non-linear manner.